wbalmer/wbalmer.github.io/content/_index.md

       subtitle: ''
       text: |
         A selection of articles written about research I'm involved in; articles on a repeated topic typically indicate I provided additional comments for that particular article.
 Last updated 2025/03/27.

+        "[Scientists used JWST instruments 'wrong' on purpose to capture direct images of exoplanets](https://www.space.com/space-exploration/james-webb-space-telescope/scientists-used-jwst-instruments-wrong-on-purpose-to-capture-direct-images-of-exoplanets)," by Victoria Corless for *Space.com*.

         "[Webb telescope directly observes exoplanet CO<sub>2</sub> for first time](https://phys.org/news/2025-03-webb-telescope-exoplanet.html)," by Daniel Lawler for *AFP*, available on *phys.org*.